 Even further back in the 1800s, physicians were linking lung diseases to prolonged asbestos exposure in factories.
 Yet, when companies that relied on the hazardous mineral became aware of its dangers, many did nothing to prevent their workers from developing fatal diseases.
 In fact, an array of businesses carefully hid any information that would alert employees, contractors, and others to the risk they took each time they were exposed to asbestos.

 If you have mesothelioma or any other illness associated with asbestos, you may qualify for substantial compensation.
 Over $30 billion is currently set aside in trust funds, for people who’ve been diagnosed with mesothelioma and other diseases associated with asbestos exposure.
-For over 20 years, we have been helping families connect to leading, experienced mesothelioma lawyers.
-Fill out our contact form today for free brochures from the top mesothelioma attorneys in your area.
+Fill out our contact form today to get free brochures from the top mesothelioma lawyers in your area.
+We’ve been helping families get in touch with experienced mesothelioma attorneys for more than 20 years.

 The Great Cover-ups